End of Life Care

 • Massage can help maintaining the circulatory system, boost the immune system, and relax the tired muscles.

 • Acupressure can bring pain relief, and quiet their mind.
-Sessions are usually very peaceful and relaxing for the dog.
+Sessions are usually very peaceful and relaxing for the animal.

-I work with many terminally ill dogs, some with several months left – other times it is a matter of weeks, depending on the illness.
+I work with many terminally ill dogs and horses, some with several months left – other times it is a matter of weeks, depending on the illness.

-Sessions often end up being a walk down memory lane, some filled with laughter, or tears, others just being right there in the moment.
 The focus is on keeping your animal comfortable, and letting them keep a dignified life for as long as possible.
-I often hear from an owner that they cherished the sessions, because it meant that for an hour they too could relax, knowing that someone else was caring for their dog.
+I often hear from an owner that they cherished the sessions, because it meant that for an hour they too could relax, knowing that someone else was caring for their dog or horse.

-End of life sessions are available for both terminally ill and very geriatric dogs.
+End of life sessions are available for both terminally ill and very geriatric animals.